Poverest Primary School

 Many schools use our platform in school, particularly those with 1-1 devices.
 Others use our game as a part of home learning to consolidate the skills they have taught in school.
 However, any combination works and even Hive Games can be run with a mixture of local and remote players.

 Spelling Shed tracks student game plays along with their responses.
-Data is provided at the student level that demonstrates the students proficiency over time with a particular spelling pattern.
-Teachers can monitor weekly activity including any errors the student is making in order to remediate.
+Data is provided at the student level that demonstrates the students proficiency over time with a particular skill.
+Teachers can monitor weekly activity in order to advance or remediate as needed.

 Teachers can monitor assigned activity progress of the group or individual students through our data portal.
 Our Hive Game results data makes it easy for teachers and parents to identify particular misconceptions that a child may have with a specific pattern.